Antonov, Maker of World’s Biggest Plane, Shows Business Risks Of Ukraine-Russia Crisis

 The "nation within five nations" long quest for autonomy may find support in Iraq's oil and Turkey's desire to join the EU.

-- Meet The Last Two Speakers Of An Obscure Mexican Language Who Won't Talk To Each Other
+Why The Last Two Speakers Of Obscure Mexican Language Known As Ayapaneco Don't Talk To Each Other

 They are fluent in Ayapaneco but they're not on speaking terms.
 Each essentially has a dying language to himself.